jeff-hykin/nix_version_search_cli/readme.md

 Here is what to include in your nix code:

-    yourVarName = (
+    python = (
       (import (builtins.fetchTarball {
           url = "https://github.com/NixOS/nixpkgs/archive/75a52265bda7fd25e06e3a67dee3f0354e73243c.tar.gz";
       }) {}).python312
     );

-Run again with --explain if you are not sure how to use this^
+If you are not sure how to use this^
+Run: nvs --explain python@3
 ```